jay-framework/jay/packages/runtime/component/docs/create-signal.md

 ## Parameters:

-- `value`: The initial value of the signal, or another signal getter to track.
+- `value`: The initial value of the signal, or a function that returns a value track.

+If the value is a function, createSignal automatically wraps it with Reactive's createReaction creating a dependency between any signals read within the function and the created signal.

 ## Returns: